-This cohort program, meeting one weekend a month for 20 months, is approved by the D.C.
-Office of the State Superintendent of Education (O.S.S.E.) and accredited by the National Council for Accreditation of Teacher Education (N.C.A.T.E.).
-Our coursework prepares students to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both D.C. and Maryland, and it also allows students to fulfill the requirements for the Administrative Services Credential in D.C.
+By joining this cohort program, which meets just one weekend a month for 20 months, you will be prepared to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both D.C. and Maryland.
+Furthermore, you will fulfill the requirements for the Administrative Services Credential in D.C.